twolivesleft/codea-air-code/README.md

 After installing the extension, open the Command Palette (Ctrl+Shift+P on Windows, ⇧⌘P on Mac), and use the `Codea: Connect to Host...` command to connect to a running instance of Codea on an iOS device.

 To find the device's IP to connect to, use the Air Code icon on the project selection screen in Codea.
+The default port is `18513`.

+#### Fun Fact

+> The idea for this extension started as a proof-of-concept of a browser based "Remote Console".
+The idea was to see a Codea project's logs and execute commands directly from a web browser.
+>
+> Air Code's default port 18513 is actually based on the letters R (18) E (5) M (13), for REMote console.

 ### Files and Dependencies